Pet Safety in an Emergency

 - Keep documentation of medications with dosing instructions

-- Acquire a collar and leash, with current license, rabies and id tags.
-If you face evacuation, it is a good idea to attach to the collar the phone number of a friend or family member who is well out of disaster range.
+- Acquire a collar and leash, with current license, rabies, and ID tags.
+If you face evacuation, it is a good idea to attach to the collar the phone number of a friend or family member who is well out of the disaster range.
 That way, anyone who finds your pet will be able to reach a person who knows how to contact you.

 - Photograph your pet.
 Carry a photo of your pet for identification purposes.

 - Carry a list of emergency telephone numbers with you.
 This should include your veterinarian, local animal control, local animal shelters, the Red Cross, and any other individual or group you might need to contact during the disaster.

 - Determine the best location in your house for your pet:

 - Decide where you might take your pet if it becomes necessary

 - Friends and relatives

 Call hotels in a safe location and ask if you can bring your pet.
 If the hotel has a no-pets policy, ask the manager if the hotel can waive the policy during the disaster.

 Birds should be transported in a secure travel cage or carrier.
 In cold weather, wrap a blanket over the carrier and warm up the car before placing birds inside.
 During warm weather, carry a plant mister to mist the birds' feathers periodically.
 Do not put water inside the carrier during transport.